LtSquigs/bizhawk-swapper-multi/README.md

   - Do not close the LUA Script window that is opened with BizHawk
 9. This is your opportunity to configure BizHawk before the games are run, configure inputs etc.
 10. The Host must select which ROMs to play and swap.
-11. When all players are ready and the # of ROMs selected = the # of players, the Host can hit the "Run Games" button to start the games running and swapping!
+11. When all players are ready  the Host can hit the "Run Games" button to start the games running and swapping!
-  - The number of games selected to be run must be equal to the number of players
+  - If you have more or less games than the number of players, see the section below on rom swapping rules to know how it works

 # Settings

 The settings on the settings page include: